TheTechnobear/MEC/docs/BUILD.md

     cmake --build .

+#Other builds
+mec-max, and mec-vst need to be build separately with the project provided

 #Building within Sublime Text

-you can also building within sublime
+you can also build within sublime

     mkdir build
     cd build